TroyMcl/product-description-shipping/README.md

 ## General Information
 > This repo is for the product description and shipping information section of an item page for an eBay clone website.
 This service is a full stack application, that can be combined with others in a reverse proxy to create a completed clone page.
 Emphasis was put on front end technologies with a light weight server and data set.

  > I built this application with two goals in mind.
-The first was to get a better understanding of how all of the systems work together in full stack development, and then take system from a dev environment to deployment.
-The second was to learn how services would be combined in the real world and the types of challenges that must be overcome to make all of the micro services work together.
+The first was to get a better understanding of how all of the systems work together in full stack development, and then take those systems from a dev environment to deployment.
+The second was to learn how Micro Services would be combined in the real world and the types of challenges that must be overcome to make several micro services render correctly with matching item data.

 ## Technologies
 Application was created with: